-Commercial and residential electricity plans can differ significantly in how they are packaged and presented to prospective customers.
+Commercial electricity plans can be riskly business is you don’t understand the market.
+Like residential electricity plans, commercial plans can differ significantly in how they are packaged and presented to prospective customers.
 Commercial electricity offers typically focus on price, customer service, and access to data and reporting.
-Residential electricity offers appeal to a broader spectrum of customer interests and include value-added services like smart thermostats, appliance warranties, or heating and cooling system maintenance.
+Residential electricity offers appeal to a broader spectrum of customer interests.
+These include value-added services like smart thermostats, appliance warranties, or heating and cooling system maintenance.
 However, there is a common set of risks underlying electricity plans for both customer groups.

 Electricity Price Components

 The basic elements that make up the cost of electricity include energy, capacity, transmission, line losses, and ancillary services.
 Energy is the cost of electricity itself.
 Capacity and transmission are costs associated with the customer’s impact on the power grid during peak demand periods.
 Line losses are the costs associated with the electricity lost between the point of generation and point of delivery.
 Ancillary services are required to maintain the integrity of the power grid.
 There may also be charges associated with state renewable energy requirements, advanced metering, and administration of the power grid and electricity choice program.